 The New England Fellowship:

 Our Climate's New England Fellowship supports young people who are are committed to building an unstoppable, intersectional youth climate movement in the northeast US, especially Massachusetts, Vermont, and Rhode Island.
-During this semester-long intensive, fellows will strategically develop and apply key advocacy skills such as organizing other students, rallying public support, and engaging directly with elected officials in order to Put A Price On It.
+During this semester-long intensive, fellows will strategically develop and apply key advocacy skills such as organizing their peers, rallying public support, and engaging directly with elected officials in order to Put A Price On It.
 Winning these local campaigns will build momentum toward our ultimate goal—a strong, equitable national carbon price.

 New England Fellows will work collaboratively with each other and the New England Field Coordinator to design and execute projects that advance local and statewide #PutAPriceOnIt campaigns.
 Fellows will spend 5-10 hours a week on these projects and the trainings that support them.
 Our Climate Fellows' most common tactics include:

 - Lobbying key legislators by phone, letter, and in person;

 - Identifying, aligning with, and supporting coalition members and allies;

-- Writing and publishing media, including letters to the editor, op-eds, and press releases;
+- Writing and publishing media, including letters to the editor, op-eds, and social media;

-- Organizing informational, community-building, or lobbying events (rallies, house parties, panels/forums, etc.);
+- Organizing informational, community-building, or lobbying events (lobby days, house parties, panels/forums, etc.);